tianyizheng/tianyizheng.github.io/about.md

 <span class="image left"><img src="{{ "/images/atlanta.jpg" | absolute_url }}" alt="" /></span>

 I graduated with the highest honor from Georgia Tech with a Bachelor's degree in Mechanical Engineering with a concentration in robotics and automation.
-I am currently pursuing a Master's degree with a joint track of robotics perception and computer science to prepare for a higher level learning in computer vision.
+I am currently pursuing a Master's degree with a joint track of robotics and computer science to prepare for a higher level learning in AI and robotics.

 My technical background mostly involves backend development, control theory, mechatronics and linear algebra.
 I enjoy programming and am proficient in python, C/C++, Java and Matlab.
 I love learning new skills and keeping up with the latest technology advances.